modular-component/website/case-studies/using-internationalization.md

 type-safety offered by `i18next`.
 By lifting the prefix definition at the factory level, we also make it easy to put best practices in place for organizing our locales linked to our components.

-You can also check our other case study about [configuring golbal store access as a stage](./using-global-store.md).
+You can also check our other case study about [configuring global store access as a stage](./using-global-store.md).